jeffareid/erasureb/README.md

   mPar =  3 x 32768 mapped matrix = parity rows of mDat
 ```

-The function Patterns tests all 1, 2, and 3 erasure patterns.
+The function Patterns tests decoding for all 1, 2, and 3 erasure patterns.
 The inputs to Patterns are mSyn and mDat.
 InitCombination initializes for NextCombination.
 NextCombination generates the erasure indexes for each erasure pattern.

-For a single erasure, the example code XOR's rows of data for correction.
+For a single erasure, XOR is used to regenerate the erasure row.

 For n erasures, where n == 2 or n == 3, the following steps are performed: